erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 </div>
 <script src="charts/embodied-co2.js" type="text/javascript"></script>

-It turns out, it is somehow more energy and {{< co2 >}} efficient to mine rock, heat it up to 1450°C and blend it with sand and more rocks than to simply cut down wood, process it and transport it.
-It is still something I struggle to wrap my head around: concrete is in fact one of the lowest impact materials we can use for construction.

 To be clear, this is not an apple-to-apples comparison.
+First, I did not show the values for timber that count the carbon sequestered (CS) in the wood by default.
+I'll explain why below, but you can click here to make them appear:

+<div id="timberSwitch" onclick="switchTimber()" style="border-color: #117733" class="bg-darkBeige border-2 p-2 rounded cursor-pointer max-w-max" >Show me the timber!</div>

+Overall, it turns out that, it is somehow more energy and {{< co2 >}} efficient to mine rock, heat it up to 1450°C and blend it with sand and more rocks than to simply cut down wood, process it and transport it.
+It is something I struggle to wrap my head around: concrete is in fact one of the lowest impact materials we can use for construction.

+However, in the cases where we can account for carbon sequestration, timber becomes **strongly carbon-negative** and can be a great way to reduce the {{< co2 >}} footprint of buildings.

-What we care about is not the number of kilograms used, but the amount of each material we would have to use for a given construction.
+Another important dimension is that we don't care about the number of kilograms used, but the amount of each material needed for a given construction.
 Of course, the analysis becomes much more complicated.
-[In the only such study](https://pubs.acs.org/doi/10.1021/es202190r) I could find, concrete also comes out as the lowest impact material.
+[In the only such study](https://pubs.acs.org/doi/10.1021/es202190r) I could find, concrete also comes out as the lowest impact material (not counting for carbon sequestration once again).

-Another dimension which is not included in this graphic is the carbon captured in the wood.
-You can show it by clicking here (careful, it distorts the chart):
-<div onclick="switchTimber()" style="border-color: #117733" class="bg-darkBeige border-2 p-2 rounded cursor-pointer max-w-max" >Show me the timber!</div>

-You can see that, in the best of cases, timber becomes **strongly carbon-negative** and can be a great way to reduce the {{< co2 >}} footprint of buildings.

 {{< sidenote-content >}}Deforestation is currently responsible for [around 6.5% of global {{< co2 >}} emissions](https://ourworldindata.org/deforestation?country=#one-third-of-co2-emissions-from-deforestation-are-embedded-in-international-trade){{< /sidenote-content >}}

-However, the negative {{< co2 >}} values for timber only hold if the wood was grown in a sustainable manner and is properly disposed of at end of life.
+To go back to timber, the negative {{< co2 >}} values only hold if the wood was grown in a sustainable manner and is properly disposed of at end of life.
 Otherwise, {{< sidenote >}}emissions from deforestation{{< /sidenote >}} and the release of methane from decomposition could make the balance much worse.

 By how much we can scale up our wood production in a sustainable manner, to replace concrete with products like [mass timber](https://www.archdaily.com/922980/is-cross-laminated-timber-clt-the-concrete-of-the-future), remains an open question for the future.